 - Fill in the online form.
-Note: In the ‘Library or ID Card no.' box type in your OU Library barcode number if you already have one, otherwise type in your student/staff PI number, and we will post you an Open University Library card.
+Note: In the ‘Library or ID Card no.' box type in your Open University Library barcode number if you already have one, otherwise type in your student/staff PI number, and we will post you an Open University Library card.

 - Tick both agreement acceptance boxes - this is required

 - Click 'Submit'

 You will receive an Open University Library card (if you do not already have one) through the post and an email detailing your Band, SCONUL access expiry date and Library barcode number.